-$2A.^{5}(1)$ A person who is undertaking or who has completed a course of legal study who is being supervised by the Attorney General or the Public Solicitor as a component of the course of legal study or following the completion of the course of legal study may, subject to paragraphs (2), (3) and (4) apply, while under the supervision of the Attorney General or the Public Solicitor, to be licenced by the Chief Justice to appear and be heard as an advocate before the Supreme Court, wherever it is sitting, and the Magistrate's Court.

-(2) A person submitting an application under paragraph (1) must deliver to the Registrar an application addressed to the Chief Justice, in whichever of the forms numbered RA1 and RA2 in Schedule 1 is appropriate and the application must be accompanied by such written certification of the Attorney General or the Public Solicitor that the Attorney General or the Public Solicitor considers appropriate in the circumstances that the person making the application is competent to be heard as an advocate before the Supreme Court, wherever it is sitting, and the Magistrate's Court.

-(3) The Chief Justice may upon receipt of an application made under paragraph (1) request such further proof of competence that the Chief Justice considers necessary in respect of the application and may attach any conditions that the Chief Justice considers appropriate to the licence granted in respect of that application.
+- 3. (1) A person who is undertaking or who has completed a course of legal study who is being supervised by the Attorney General or the Public Solicitor as a component of the course of legal study or following the completion of the course of legal study may, subject to paragraphs (2), (3) and (5), apply, while under the supervision of the Attorney General or the Public Solicitor, to be licensed by the Chief Justice to appear and be heard as an advocate before the Supreme Court, wherever it is sitting, and the Magistrates' Court. - (2) A person submitting an application under paragraph (1) must deliver to the Registrar an application addressed to the Chief Justice in form RA2 in Schedule 1 and the application must be accompanied by such written certification of the Attorney General or the Public Solicitor that the Attorney General or the Public Solicitor considers appropriate in the circumstances that the person making the application is competent to be heard as an advocate before the Supreme Court, wherever it is sitting, and the Magistrates' Court. - (3) The Chief Justice may upon receipt of an application made under paragraph (1) request such further proof of competence that the Chief Justice considers necessary in respect of the application. - (4) The Chief Justice may grant the person a licence and may attach any conditions that the Chief Justice considers appropriate to the licence granted in respect of that application, including compliance with some or all of the Basic Principles and Code of